robotsorcerer/robotsorcerer.github.io/about.md

 ### Intro

-> It is assumed that the reader speaks basic rational continuum mechanics.
+> It is assumed that the reader speaks basic kinematics of rational continuum mechanics.

 Welcome to my web presence: the material, the referential, the spatial, and the relative<sup>Truesdell, '77</sup>!
 So you do not confuse my material and referential descriptions, at least _locally_, please read on!